AeroBar2/magic-8-ball/README.md

-# magic-8-ball
+# Magic 8-Ball
-Have a yes/no question you need to have answered?
-Ask the Magic 8-Ball!
+Need to have an answer to a yes/no question?
+Well, this Magic 8-Ball will help with that.
+But just make sure you don't ask it questions too often, or else...